mingliangzhang2018/PGPS/README.md

 For all experiments, we use **one GTX-RTX GPU** or **two TITAN Xp GPUs** for training.

 ## Pre-training
 As to structural and semantic pre-training, you could train the language model from scratch at [here](https://github.com/mingliangzhang2018/PGPS-Pretraining), and we also provide the pre-trained language model `LM_MODEL.pth` at [BaiduYun link](https://pan.baidu.com/s/1dVdFCVVeXDORDe5q5xpbzw) (keyword: tkbd) or [GoogleDrive link](https://drive.google.com/file/d/1h4OPMSq71aneCRWwB7muRwdsClYwXE0V/view?usp=sharing).
-After downloading, in default, unzip the file to `./`.
+In default, unzip the file to the fold `./`.

 ## Training